Delivering a great user experience

 The workshop shows how misguided this view is, showing the power of pleasurable engagement and the importance of our life experiences to our needs and preferences.

-Using interactive learning techniques to develop their own sense of self, the workshop adopts an enquiring approach, helping carers understand the importance of life story gathering in the care of the person with dementia and helping them to develop their communication skills.
+Using interactive learning techniques to develop their own sense of self, the workshop adopts an enquiring approach, helping carers understand the importance of life story gathering in the care of the person with dementia.
+The key objectives are to help carers develop their communication skills.

 Making care in NHS settings more REAL